 Instead of asking couples to pose again, ask them to hold still and then move around them yourself, shooting as many quick perspectives of their pose as you can.

-Start photographing as the moment unfolds; then ask the groom to kiss his bride's hand several more times, framing each shot differently as you go and considering how they will look when displayed together.
+According to a leading London SEO agency, the trick is to start photographing as the moment unfolds.
+Maybe start by asking the groom to kiss his bride's hand several more times, framing each shot differently as you go and considering how they will look when displayed together.
 Be sure to shift height in order to be on the same plane of each subject as you shoot so that the images will look natural side by side.
 Zoom in close for detail, and then zoom out to grab the entire scene.
 Afterward, select the two best frames to pair as your diptych.

 Remain involved in the moment of each image and shoot a lot, from different angles, but don't push the shutter without purpose.
 Always think about how you are framing each image before you take the shot.

 Images incorporating movement capture the joyous feeling of a couple embarking on a journey together, draped in a beautiful pashmina scarf.
 Start by taking a few photographs of the couple seated on the ground or a bench.
 Next, have the groom pull the bride up to her feet.
 If they are playful, have them run or walk toward the camera while holding hands so that you can capture their interaction as they move.
 Step backward as safely as possible to show them coming toward you before they zip past the camera.
 To avoid blur, always remember to use a faster shutter speed of at least 1/500 sec. with moving subjects.